 Reconciliation and Educating Character

-Fort Lewis College was awarded a nearly $1 million grant from the Educating Character Initiative (ECI) at Wake Forest University to establish a Center for Reconciliation that integrates character education into the college’s ongoing efforts to confront its legacy as a former Federal Indian Boarding School.
-This transformative initiative aims to embed reconciliation into the fabric of institutional culture through a justice-oriented, community-driven approach that centers Indigenous voices and values.
+Fort Lewis College was awarded a nearly $1 million grant from the Educating Character Initiative at Wake Forest University to establish a department of reconciliation.
+The department will integrate character education into the College’s ongoing work to confront its legacy as a former federal Indian boarding school.

-The Center will coordinate campus-wide reconciliation programming, support fellowships for students, faculty, and staff, and develop open educational resources (OER) to promote inclusive character development.
-The project will implement professional learning and curricular innovations that foster dialogue, healing, and institutional change.
+This initiative will embed reconciliation into institutional culture through a justice-oriented, community-driven approach that centers Indigenous voices and values.
+The department will coordinate campus-wide reconciliation programming, support fellowships for students, faculty, and staff, and develop open educational resources that promote inclusive character development.
+It will also support professional learning and curricular innovation that foster dialogue, healing, and institutional change.

-Colorado Health Foundation: Reconciliation, Advocacy & Justice
+Colorado Health Foundation: Reconciliation, Advocacy, and

 Fort Lewis College’s Indigenous Policy and Advocacy Program empowers students to become leaders and advocates for Tribal Nations.
 Through culturally responsive leadership training, mentorship, research, and policy education.
 This program prepares students to influence decision-making at local, tribal, state, and national levels.
 Rooted in FLC’s reconciliation commitment, this program centers Indigenous voices and works toward health equity, justice, and stronger Tribal governance.
 This transformative work is supported by a grant from the Colorado Health Foundation, helping us advance health equity and leadership opportunities for students.